NoobforAl/Mahdaad_Company_Task/README.md

 ## Challenge 1: Handling Slow or Unavailable External Services

 **Scenario:**
-Your service depends on a third-party API for sending SMS.
+Your service depends on a third-party API for sending `SMS`.
 Sometimes, the external API becomes slow or unavailable, causing your system to lag or fail under load.

 **Task:**
 Design a solution where: